numpy/numpy/doc/source/dev/howto-docs.rst

 but do not override or re-initialize any configuration option, rather only use the concatenation operator "+=".
 For example::

-   # to specfiy certain headers
+   # to specify certain headers
    INPUT += @CUR_DIR/header1.h \
             @CUR_DIR/header2.h
    # to add all headers in certain path